Resigning from a Job: How to Resign from Your Job and Write a Letter of Resignation in 2023

 Questions Answered (Updated 2023)

-- Why write a resignation letter?
+Why write a resignation letter?

-- Steps for writing a letter of resignation (two-week notice)
+Steps for writing a letter of resignation (two-week notice)

-- Resignation letter sample doc (example)
+Resignation letter sample doc (example)

-- Resignation letter template
+Resignation letter template

-- When should you give notice?
+When should you give notice?

-- Should you continue working before you leave?
+Should you continue working before you leave?

-- How long should a letter of resignation be?
+How long should a letter of resignation be?

 Resigning from a Job for a New Career Path

-You had the dreaded “I’m leaving” conversation with your boss, two weeks’ notice has been submitted, and now all you have to do is wait, right?
+So, you decided to try something new and quit your old job.
+You had the dreaded “I’m leaving” conversation with your boss; two weeks' notice has been submitted, and now all you have to do is wait.

 Not exactly!

-Resigning from a current position can be tough, and regardless of circumstance or reasoning, there are still standard protocols you should follow when quitting your job.
+Resigning from a current position can be challenging, and regardless of circumstance or reasoning, there are still standard protocols you should follow when quitting your job.
 You want to remain professional and refrain from burning bridges when leaving.

 Why Write a Formal Resignation Letter?